Are you dealing with premature ejaculation? Well, you are not alone.

 - Kegel exercises — Practising Kegel exercises is another technique that may help delay ejaculating.
 Find your pelvic muscles and squeeze as if you are holding your pee.
 Do so for a few seconds and release.
 Repeat until your muscles feel tired.
 Try the exercise a couple of times a day.
 Once you learn to control your muscles, you may also regain control of your orgasms.

 - Squeeze method — Similar to the stop-start method, you stimulate yourself close to climaxing, then squeeze the shaft of your penis to lose your erection.
 Repeat the method a few more times before orgasm, and with time you will learn to control your ejaculations.

 The idea behind masturbating before sex is to help reduce overstimulation.
 Since masturbation reduces sensitivity, it can help you enjoy sex for longer when you've already orgasmed beforehand.

 There is a prescription medication that can treat premature ejaculation.

-While Australian law prevents us from naming specific treatments until a doctor has had an online consultation with you, there is an oral medication Pilot doctors can prescribe you once they have reviewed your online assessment and deemed it the best method of treatment.
+While Australian law prevents us from naming specific treatments until a doctor has had an online consultation with you, there is an oral medication Pilot practitioners can prescribe you once they have reviewed your online assessment and deemed it the best method of treatment.

 If the cause of your premature ejaculation is emotional, psychological, or stems from relationship issues, it can help to seek guidance from a counsellor.